ibm-cloud-docs/appid/customizing-tokens.md

 **Why would I add attributes to my tokens?**

 Without having to make extra network calls, everything that your app may need to know about a user or what they can do is already in the token!
 Provided you don't have massive amounts of data, this makes you more efficient.
-You also have more control as you can specify how the token is signed.
+Additionally, you can ensure the integrity of these mapped attributes when they are sent across the network because they are stored in a signed token.

 </br>